The Best Castle Hotels In The World:

 About Luttrellstown Castle: Norwegian born Robert Luttrell came to Ireland in the 1400s where he was not only given land for helping Ireland fight in a number of different battles, but was also named the treasurer of St Patrick’s Cathedral.
 Luttrell used his new land and influence to build his castle estate in 1420 just 4 miles outside of Dublin which his family then controlled until the 1800s.
 With the last of the Luttrell bloodline dying out, the beer baron Ernest Guinness bought the castle in 1927 as a wedding gift for his eldest daughter Aileen in 1927.
 She moved in three years later and became known as the best hostess in Europe often having many rich and famous guests.
 Aileen, who lived to be 94 years old, expanded the castle and laid the ground work for the luxury hotel it is today.
 Among the castle’s famous guests were Queen Victoria in both 1849 and 1900, Princess Grace of Monaco, Fred Astaire, US President Ronald Regan and the band REM.
 Numerous celebrity weddings have also occurred here including soccer star David Beckham and Posh Spice in 1999.
 The attached golf course on the 560 acre estate is considered one of the best near Dublin.

-Cost Per Night: We are awaiting updated pricing from the hotel.
+Cost Per Night: Around $600 a night but you often have to rent out the entire 12 room castle during busy season. which gets to be around $7000 a night.
 Hotel Website: (HERE).
 Alternative Option: Also in Dublin the Clontarf Castle has a little more modern touch with a glass entrance added onto the castle which has parts dating back to 1172.
 The Clontarf ranges fro $122 for standard rooms to $640 for a suite a night.

 About Skibo Castle: If it wasn’t so darn exclusive and expensive, the Skibo Castle in the Scottish Highlands would easily be pushing for the top spot on our list.
 Parts of the Castle date back to 1186 when is was built as a watch tower to house Bishops, but the first fortified Palace wasn’t until 1545.
 A majority of what you see today was added starting in 1897 when Skibo became the home of American steel magnate Andrew Carnegie.
 The steel baron’s wealth is evident as over the 100 years the family owned the property it grew into an amazing 7,500 acre estate.
 After the Carnegie family sold the property it became a very exclusive hotel which not only requires dues of $12,000 a year but a $40,000 buy in.
 If you are lucky you can get a one time only non-member stay for $1,500 a night.